Skip to main content

 (cba figuring this one rn, will write whenever I do)

-Other collectable in vents
+Other Collectables in Vents

-As they don't look like anything, I'll just post the "jsonc" info you need to spawn them.
+As they don't look like anything, I'll just post the .jsonc info you need to spawn them.

 This vent will give you orbs infinitely: